14 Top-Rated Attractions & Things to Do in Helena, MT

 Lewis & Clark State Park also provides aboveground activities, including 40 campsites in one of the best campgrounds in Montana.
 A network of hiking trails sprawls above the cave system and provides popular outlets for exploring when the cave system is closed for the season.

-A recently renovated visitor center at the state park is also open throughout the year, and offers information on the complex geology and history of the area.
+A recently renovated visitor center at the state park is also open throughout the year, offering information on the complex geology and history of the area.

 Address: 25 Lewis & Clark Caverns Road, Whitehall, Montana